adamparker75/Ref_Report/README.md

 **Reports Collection**

 The reports collection was used to store the data submitted by the user from the submit report form.
-A text index was created on this collection on the following keys match_type, referee_name, report_fixture, and report_report.
+A text index was created on this collection on the following keys, match_type, referee_name, report_fixture, and report_report.
 This was to enable users to search for keywords if they were looking for a particular report.

 | Key in Collection | Data Type |